 Effective whole group practices are necessary, but not sufficient, for children with significant maths difficulties.
 Take for example maths word problem-solving with whole numbers (Fuchs et al., 2009) or fractions (Fuchs et al., 2017).
 Students with maths difficulties will need additional ongoing written and graphic support for the steps that have been modelled (Jitendra, 2002), as well as guided practice in verbalizing the steps.

-Instruction in higher-level skills, skills require continued support; for example, five-minute calculation practice in thirtyminute word problem-solving lessons improved both calculation and problem-solving (Fuchs et al., 2009).
+Instruction in higher-level skills, such as maths problem-solving, is essential even if foundational skills require continued support; for example, five-minute calculation practice in thirtyminute word problem-solving lessons improved both calculation and problem-solving (Fuchs et al., 2009).
 Teaching practices that maximize solution predictability and minimize constraints on memory and reasoning are helpful for learning and transfer.
 For example, the three most common word problem types in early elementary school are combine, compare and change problems, which can be taught in categories so that not every problem seems novel (Fletcher et al., 2019).
-Also important for transfer is contextual variation in which students solve standard and non-standard problems with that maximize solution similar underlying conceptual structures to improve more abstract mathematical reasoning, such as relational understanding of the equal sign (e.g. 4 + x = 7versus 7 = x + 4) (Powell et al., 2020).
-For children who do not respond to the combination of high-quality classroom based maths instruction predictability and on memory and for learning and transfer.
+Also important for transfer is contextual variation in which students solve standard and nonstandard problems with similar underlying conceptual structures to improve more abstract mathematical reasoning, such as relational understanding of the equal sign (e.g. 4 + x = 7 vs. 7 = x + 4) (Powell et al., 2020).
+For children who do not respond to the combination of high-quality predictability and on memory and for learning and transfer.